apnadkarni/tcl-cffi/examples/libgit2/README.md

 * The [`libgit2`](https://libgit2.org] shared library must be loadable.
 On most Unix/Linux systems `libgit2` can be installed using the system's package manager.

 Currently the `lg2` package supports `libgit2` versions 1.3 and 1.4.
+If the
+system package manager does not include `libgit2` or includes a different version, some hints about building it are given later.

 **Important:** Only use supported **release* versions of `libgit2` as it does not guarantee ABI compatibility even between minor releases.
 Moreover, binaries built